eOnofri04/NURBS.jl/README.md

 ## Structure of the Repository

-- Log: Contains the Log files of our meetings
+- Logs: Contains the Log files of our meetings

 ## Authors